How to Fix Your Own Credit

 Review Your Credit Report

-Your credit score is extracted from your credit report.
-It plays a significant role in your credit fix, so If you don’t have a copy of your report, you can request a free copy.
+Your credit score is gathered from your credit report.
+It plays a significant role in your credit fix.
+You can request a free copy if you don’t have a copy of your report.

 Your credit report contains data used to compute your credit score, and just like most reports, it can contain errors.
-You need to review every aspect of it, to ensure that there were no mistakes or incorrect entries
+You need to review every aspect to ensure everything is correct.

-Check and ensure that no payments were incorrectly entered for any of your accounts.
-If you find any error on the report, you can dispute them at one of the three credit bureaus.
+Ensure that all of your payments were correctly entered for your accounts.
+If you find any errors on the report, you can dispute them at one of the three credit bureaus.

 Contest Negative Marks

-If you discover any errors on your report, you need to dispute them with the bureau.
-To ensure you maximize your dispute efforts, pay close attention to those factors that weigh more heavily on your credit score.
+If you discover any errors on your report, you need to dispute them with one of the credit bureaus.
+To maximize your dispute efforts, pay close attention to those factors that weigh heavily on your credit score.

 Start with derogatory marks as they weigh higher on your score.
 Check collection accounts and judgments.
 Issues of the same collection account appearing more than once are uncommon.

-You can lay all your dispute to the bureau, however, bear in mind that some dispute takes longer time than others.
+If that does happen, you can dispute it to the credit bureau.
+However, bear in mind that some dispute takes longer than others.
 After initiating the dispute, the bureau will investigate and pass the final resolution.

 Maximize Credit Limits

-Another way that you can fix your credit is to raise the spending limit of your credit card.
-The ratio of your available credit on your card can make a difference in your score.
-Having a balance above fifty percent of your credit limit can hurt your score, and maxing out your card’s limit will worsen your credit score.
-You can swiftly contact your credit card company and nicely ask them to increase your card’s limit.
+Another way to fix your credit is to raise the spending limit of your credit card.
+The available credit ratio on your card can make a difference in your score.
+A balance above fifty percent of your credit limit can hurt your score, and maxing out your card’s limit will worsen your credit score.
+You can swiftly contact your credit card company and ask them to increase your card’s limit.

 If you have a good credit history, most credit card companies would happily increase your limit, as that would bring them more money.
 Otherwise, you can pay down your balances to get your ratio increased.